crumion/ComputerVisionProject/Part 2 Deliverables.md

 # Part 2 Deliverables | 1st Update

-1. Methods Applied for data pre-processing and feature extraction After downloading the images, I had to rename files to reflect the images accordingly.
-Additionally, I set up local directories so I could iterate over them.
+## Methods Applied for data pre-processing and feature extraction

+After downloading the images, I had to rename files to reflect the images accordingly.
+Additionally, I set up local directories so I could iterate over them easily.
 I also fixed file extensions, renaming all extensions to reflect .jpg (some were jpeg).

-2. A short justification why you decided to use these algorithms
+## Justification of Why

 ### Softmax Scores ≠ Probability
 I decdied to start with MobileNetV2 in evaluating its own trustworthiness.
 For my project, I'm looking for more explainability than merely a "confidence" score.
 These confidence scores are simply softmax scores, which are often described as probabilities.
 However, the softmax score is not a probability, so we must be more sophisticated in the ways we evaluate our models.